 \subsection{Data collection}

 The first step of DROPO is to collect the state-action trajectory dataset $\mathcal{D}$, which is going to be used for domain randomization parameter optimization.
 This dataset can either be collected from human demonstrations, or by running a previously trained, safe policy in the environment.
-Regardless of the method used, the data should be collected in such a way that allows for identification of the relevant dynamics parameters; for example, it will not be possible for DROPO to infer the damping values for a joint that does not move during the demonstrations, or the friction coefficient of an object that does not move during the demonstrations.
+Regardless of the method used, the data should be collected in such a way that allows for identification of the relevant dynamics parameters; for example, it will not be possible for DROPO to infer the friction coefficient of an object that does not move during demonstrations.

 In case demonstrations are provided, the true actions are not directly known and need to be inferred based on the measured state sequence using an inverse dynamics model.
-While learning inverse dynamics may be a challenging problem in itself, in certain environments---such as position- or velocity-controlled robot arms---this inference can be simplified under the assumptions that the robot's on-board controllers are ideal.
-While this is ever the case in real-world systems, we found that DROPO was able to handle this discrepancy.
+While learning inverse dynamics may be a challenging problem in itself, in certain environments---such as position- or velocity-controlled robot arms---this inference can be simplified under the assumptions that the robot's on-board controllers are perfect.
+While this is never the case in real-world systems, we found that DROPO was able to handle this discrepancy.

 Once collected, the dataset is preprocessed in order for the states to be directly replicable in simulation.
 First, data from different sensor modalities needs to be synchronized; this is because data from position measuring devices, such as motion capture systems, is likely to be delayed w.r.t. robot joint position measurements.
 Additionally, it is necessary to ensure that the data is sampled with the same frequency as the simulated environment timesteps.
-To achieve this, we fit an Akima spline to all sensor measurements and later evaluate the spline at each environment timestep.
+To achieve this, we fit an Akima spline to all sensor measurements and evaluate it at each environment timestep.
 We chose the Akima interpolation method over a cubic spline, as it prevents the values from overshooting in-between sampled points.